walterfreeman/music/syllabus.md

   * The Western system of pitch and musical notation
   * The anatomy of a keyboard
   * The elements of harmony: consonant and dissonant intervals; major and minor chords/scales
+  * The mathematics of harmony and the connection to waves on a string
   * The relationship between physical properties (frequency, amplitude) and musical description (pitch, volume)

 * How musical instruments work